andykee/lentil/docs/user/getting_started/example.rst

     >>> plt.imshow(w2.intensity)

-Finally, we will rescale the oversampled image to native sampling and include the blurring effects due to the pixel MTF:
+Finally, we will rescale the oversampled image to native sampling and include the blurring effects due to the discrete pixel sampling of the image plane:

 .. plot::
     :context: close-figs